-- (a) PCOs shall perform, as delegates of the Board, the activities described in By-Law 5.1(a) in the manner set out in By-Laws 5.2, 5.3 and this By-Law 5.4. - (b) A PCO may at any time commission by sub-delegation to an ICM the whole or any part of the Disciplinary Procedures in respect of a Complaint. - (c) A PCO shall provide such advice or assistance as from time to time requested by any of an ICM, Expert Advisory Panel, OPT, Disciplinary Committee or Appeals Committee. - (d) Each PCO shall report to the MPC and maintain such records and provide such reports as the MPC shall from time to time require.
+- (a) PCOs shall perform, as delegates of the Board, the activities described in By-Law 5.1B(a) in the manner set out in By-Laws 5.2, 5.3 and this By-Law 5.4. - (b) A PCO may at any time be commissioned by the MPC or an ICM by way of subdelegation to undertake the whole or any part of the Disciplinary Procedures in respect of a Complaint. - (c) A PCO shall provide such advice or assistance as from time to time requested by any of the MPC, an ICM, Expert Advisory Panel, OPT, Disciplinary Committee or Appeals Committee. - (d) Each PCO shall report to the MPC and maintain such records and provide such reports as the MPC shall from time to time require.